Deterministic generation of frequency-bin-encoded microwave photons

 However, the emitted microwave photons are exposed to noise during the transmission in the quantum channel, posing a risk of photon loss or other signal corruption when transmitting quantum information between remotely distributed quantum processors.
 Heralding protocols for error detection can eliminate this issue by introducing an additional degree of freedom into the emission, such as time-bin~\cite{ lo2020quantum, saha2024high}, frequency-bin~\cite{Lukens:17, lu2020fully, lu2023frequency}, polarization~\cite{Peters2005Remote}, path~\cite{Kok2002creation, Matthews2011heralding}, or angular-momentum encoding~\cite{Yao:11}, which are commonly used in the optical regime.
 In the microwave regime, time-bin-encoded photons have been experimentally demonstrated using superconducting qubits~\cite{ilves2020demand, kurpiers2019quantum, li2023frequency}.
 By emitting photons at different frequencies simultaneously, frequency-bin encoding offers a higher data rate, effectively doubling the transmission speed compared to time-bin encoding using the same device.
 However, to the best of our knowledge, no implementation of the frequency-bin-encoded photon exists in the microwave regime.
 Furthermore, if such an implementation were to be developed, it would typically require additional hardware resources, such as extra qubits functioning as quantum state emitters, to emit both photonic modes simultaneously.

 In this Letter, we propose and experimentally demonstrate frequency-bin-encoded photon generation, utilizing superconducting qubits in a waveguide quantum electrodynamics setup.
 The transmitted quantum information is encoded into a pair of simultaneously emitted propagating temporal modes at different frequencies, rather than between the vacuum state and the Fock state \( \left| 1 \right\rangle \).
 The fact that the vacuum is not a logical state allows the frequency-bin-encoded photon to serve as a heralding protocol for error detection, addressing photon loss at the receiver processor.
 Our implementation is based on a qubit-coupler-qubit configuration~\cite{besse2020realizing, kannan2023demand, yang2023deterministic}.
 However, instead of using the coupler to mediate qubit interactions, we tune the coupler into resonance with the emitter qubit, forming a hybridized emitter.
-By applying simultaneous excitation-preserving and non-preserving control pulses, we transfer the quantum state to the hybridized emitter and generate frequency-bin-encoded photons.
-This approach is hardware-efficient, eliminating the need for an additional emitter qubit coupled to the waveguide.
-We perform joint quantum state tomography on the frequency-bin modes, demonstrating encoding of qubit information into the frequency bins with an average state fidelity of \SI{86.2}{\percent} and a process fidelity of \SI{90.4}{\percent} in this first, proof-of-principle realization.
+By applying simultaneous excitation-preserving and nonpreserving control pulses, we transfer the quantum state to the hybridized emitter and generate frequency-bin-encoded photons.
+A straightforward extension of the qubit-coupler-qubit configuration would require an extra emitter qubit and two extra couplers to generate photonic modes at two frequencies [see Supplemental Material~\cite{Sup} Fig.~S1].
+In contrast, our approach leverages hybridized modes and thus omits those additional components, making frequency-bin encoding more hardware‐efficient.
+We perform joint quantum state tomography on the frequency-bin modes, demonstrating encoding of qubit information into the frequency bins with an average state fidelity of \SI{97.5}{\percent} and a process fidelity of \SI{94.9}{\percent} in this first, proof-of-principle realization.
 Our device can serve as a building block in distributed quantum computing systems, functioning as either an emitter or a receiver.